YubiKey-5 Guide

 ykman fido access set-min-length 6

-Change the FIDO PIN from the default 123456.
+Change the FIDO PIN.

 ykman fido access change-pin